 Meanwhile, vermillion-coloured birds with long golden tails had started singing somewhere in the trees, a cheerful tune which compelled anyone to move in a way dictated by the birds' whims.
 As such, several of the fairies jumped to their feet and ran towards the dwarves to grab them by the arms and haul them up for a dance.
 The dwarves grinned dizzily at the fairies, ready for the challenge.

-"There will be none of that," the cold fairy, known as Frost, warned without a trace of emotion in his voice.
+"There will be none of that," the blue-haired fairy warned without a trace of emotion in his voice.

 "Master Frost!" pleaded one of the fairy girls, a pleasant smile on her lips, "Just a little one."

 "Are you deaf?" the Red Fairy growled menacingly, shifting her attention from Kili to the fairy.